zviederi/building-mongo-cxx-driver-using-cmake/README.md

 # Building mongo cxx driver using cmake

-An example of how to compile a MongoDB cxx driver using CMake.
+An example of how to compile a shared MongoDB cxx driver using CMake.
 Currently, the solution is only for Windows.
 After successful build drivers will be available in a drivers directory and mini-test program for driver testing in an install directory.

 ## Steps how to build drivers and test it